laabratory/laabratory.github.io/_posts/einsum.md

 The Levi-Civita tensor allows for a few nice things:
 1. It encodes that $i \neq j$ and $i \neq k$ since terms go to 0 when this is violated.
-2. The signs of the 2 products in each component $C_i$ are flipped since we have $ibc$ nad $icb$, one of which must necessarily be odd and one even.
+2. The signs of the 2 products in each component $C_i$ are flipped since we have $ijk$ and $ikj$, one of which must necessarily be odd and one even.
 3. It encodes the flip in sign that occurs for the $\hat{y}$ term (ie when $i = 2$).
 This is since $213$ (ie where $i < j$ so that the expression is $u_1 * v_3$) is odd; and $231$ (ie where $i > j$) is even.